A guide to visiting Angel’s Billabong Nusa Penida – Bali

 When you reach the Angel’s Billabong Nusa Penida entrance, you just have to pay parking fee of your ride which is (5000 IDR to 10,000 IDR).
 You can also rent a car on Nusa Penida for ($30 USD).
 While walking towards the Billabong you will also cross the Broken Beach and Manta Ray Viewpoint.
 Although, all the fee and charges mentioned, all are negotiable, depending upon your bargaining skills, have fun with this one.
-You can also book your tour with the local tour guide in Bali or Nusa Penida.
+You can also book your tour with the local tour island guide in Bali or Nusa Penida.

 Best time to visit Angels Billabong for the low tide